k98kurz/sqloquent/dox.md

 ##### `get_cache_key() -> str:`

+Returns the cache key for this relation.

 ##### `create_property() -> property:`

 Creates a property that can be used to set relation properties on models.
+Sets the relevant post-init hook to set up the relation on newly created models.
+Setting the secondary property on the instance will raise a TypeError if the precondition check fails.

 ### `HasMany(HasOne)`